Hidden text at top of Inner pages

 The Generals opened the post season on the road in Weimar, TX against the fourth seeded Texas Tomcats.
 The Generals made quick work of the Tomcats in game one, winning 8-0 on the road.
 The Tomcats then came back to defeat the Generals 6-2 in Victoria to force a decisive game three.
 The Generals were able to hold off the Tomcats to win the series by beating them in game three by a final score of 4-2.

-The Generals moved on to the TCL Championship series for the second time in two years.
+The Generals moved onto the TCL Championship series for the second time in two years.
 This time they would face a new opponent in the championship round: the East Texas Pump Jacks.

 The Generals were on the ropes in game one in Kilgore, trailing 5-0 heading into the eighth inning.
-However, the Pump Jacks could only hold the hot Generals bats at bay for so long, as the Generals struck for five runs in the eighth to tie the game at 5-5.
+However, the Pump Jacks could only hold the hot Generals bats at bay for long, as the Generals struck for five runs in the eighth to tie the game at 5-5.
 The Generals then added the go-ahead run in the top of the ninth that proved to be the game winner as the Generals took game one 6-5.

 In the final national poll of the season, the Victoria Generals finished with the highest team ranking in Texas Collegiate League history at #14.